MacBook Air: M2 and later (2022–present)

 This complete redesign features a dramatically thinner, flat design, doing away with the familiar wedge shape chassis that MacBook Air was most known for having.
 The new MacBook Air takes on hardware design cues from the 14" and 16" MacBook Pro notebooks released on October 26, 2021, such as a thinner, lighter, flat chassis with 20% less volume than the previous MacBook Air.
-Other features include MagSafe 3, which also supports fast charging up to 50% in 30 minutes with a 67W or greater power adapter, a taller 13.6" Liquid Retina display with 500 nits max brightness (25% brighter than the previous MacBook Air), a 1080p FaceTime Camera, a three-mic array with advanced beam-forming algorithms, a high-impedance headphone jack, four-speaker sound system with Spatial Audio, full height function keys, and a total of four finishes.
-Silver, Space Gray, Starlight, a silver-champagne color, and Midnight, a dark blue-black color.
+Other features include MagSafe 3, which also supports fast charging up to 50% in 30 minutes with a 67W or greater power adapter, a taller 13.6" Liquid Retina display with 500 nits max brightness (25% brighter than the previous MacBook Air), a 1080p FaceTime Camera, a three-mic array with advanced beam-forming algorithms, a high-impedance headphone jack, four-speaker sound system with Spatial Audio, full height function keys, and four finishes (Silver, Space Gray, Starlight, and Midnight).
+The Gold color has been discontinued and replaced by the Starlight color found with the introduction of the iPhone 13 in 2021.

-As of July 2022, Apple sells the MacBook Air (Flat Unibody) M2 starting at $1199 USD.
+On June 5, 2023, during the 2023 Worldwide Developers Conference (WWDC), Apple announced the new 15-inch display size option for the M2 MacBook Air lineup, with the advanced six-speaker sound system along with the major technical features such as 1080p FaceTime camera and MagSafe charging.
+Ordering the 15-inch MacBook Air started on June 5, with the general availability having started on June 13.

+On March 4, 2024, Apple announced a refreshed M3 MacBook Air in both 13-inch and 15-inch sizes.
+This model retains the same design as the M2 MacBook Air but adds support for two external displays when the lid is closed.